 As far as lesson structure goes, if students come to me non-regularly I try to cater to what the student needs in that moment and be somewhat to the point.
 If students do come regularly, I form a lesson structure that builds upon itself and always set long term learning goals for the student.

 In 2018, I graduated with a Bachelor of Science in Physics from Western Michigan University.
 I also had minors in mathematics and astronomy.

-I have plenty of experience working with students in learning settings and I believe I have a lot to offer in the way of helping others learn.
+I have plenty of experience working with students in small (one-on-one) and large (classes of 50) learning settings and I believe I have a lot to offer in the way of helping others learn.